 Reaching the age of majority is typically when child support ends in Tennessee.
 Though in the circumstance that the child is disabled, child support can continue past the age of 18.

 Depending on the situation, child support payments may be ordered to continue until the child is 21.
-Furthermore, if the disability is severe, it may be determined that continual support past the age of 21 is necessary.
+Furthermore, if the disability is severe, it may be determined that continued support beyond age 21 is necessary.

 Child Support Modifications